IBM-Bluemix-Docs/containers/cs_cli_reference.md

 {: #cs_worker_reload}

 Reload all the necessary configurations for a worker node.
 A reload can be useful if your worker node experiences problems, such as slow performance or if your worker node is stuck in an unhealthy state.

+**Attention:** Reloading your worker node automatically applies the latest patch version to your worker node.
+The current major and minor version is not changed.
+For more information about Kubernetes versions, see [worker node update types](cs_versions.html#version_types).

 Before you reload your worker node, make sure that pods are rescheduled on other worker nodes to help avoid a downtime for your app or data corruption on your worker node.